 Download the zoom app (for free) to your phone, tablet or computer.

-30 minutes before the class start time you'll receive a zoom link via email (check junk mail if you can't find it!).
-Click on the link and follow the instructions. this will take you to our "virtual waiting room" until class starts.
+When you book your class you'll receive a zoom link via email (check junk mail if you can't find it!).
+Click on the link 5-10 mins before the class start time and this will take you to our "virtual waiting room".

 Do I have to have my video and sound on?

 If you feel uncomfortable with your screen or audio on, there is an option on the app to join the class without them.

 I'm having technical issues, what do I do?

 If you've joined the live stream class and there's a tech wobble, it's best to close the browser and relaunch.
 Head back to the email link and join the class again from there.

 If your video keeps buffering, it could be an issue at your end - limit the amount of devices in your space that are using the internet.